What’s New ?

 Conclusion

 Brackets play a primary role while programming in any language, especially in array indexing.
-They are also used in general denotation for tuples, set, and many other data structures.
-As the brackets are widely used in the field of computer science, interviewers always test the knowledge of the job candidate as its competitive problem involving recursion and stack concepts.
+They are also used in general denotation for tuples, sets, and many other data structures.
+In this article, we studied different approaches to check whether the expression is valid parentheses or not along with implementation in Python.

 FavTutor - 24x7 Live Coding Help from Expert Tutors!